lilydev16/ama_ai/README.md

 This was the first time I implemented local storage.
 I found this article, [Local Storage in React](https://www.robinwieruch.de/local-storage-react/), very helpful.
 After implementing local storage to the form, I realized I needed to add an additonal button to reset the form to create a better user experience.

 Another thing I want to improve on as a front end developer is design.
-I believe I accomplished a clean design using Tailwind CSS and plan to use Tailwind in future projects.
+I was able to accomplish a clean and responsve design using Tailwind CSS and plan to use Tailwind in future projects.

 Here's some other helpful articles:
 - [Using React useState with an object](https://blog.logrocket.com/using-react-usestate-object/)